-The 7th wave of the Polish Panel Survey POLPAN will be carried out in 2018 under the grant awarded by the (Polish) National Science Center for the project “Multidimensional Biographies and Social Structure: Poland 1988-2018” (UMO-2017/25/B/HS6/02697; Principal Investigator [PI]: Professor Kazimierz M. Slomczynski, co-PI: Dr Irina Tomescu-Dubrow).
+The 7th wave of the Polish Panel Survey POLPAN was carried out in 2018 under the grant awarded by the (Polish) National Science Center for the project “Multidimensional Biographies and Social Structure: Poland 1988-2018” (UMO-2017/25/B/HS6/02697; Principal Investigator [PI]: Professor Kazimierz M. Slomczynski, co-PI: Dr Irina Tomescu-Dubrow).

 Description of the project (excerpts of the grant proposal):